Skip to main content

 Phone 667-234-8725

-Advanced Weight Loss/Bariatric Surgery in Baltimore and Columbia, Maryland
+Advanced Weight Loss/Bariatric Surgery Near Baltimore and Columbia, Maryland

 It always takes a team to help you reach your goals.
+Our team includes professionals certified in obesity medicine, emphasizing their expertise in managing obesity and providing comprehensive care.
+This comprehensive care includes tailored nutrition plans, medical guidance, and lifestyle changes that support long-term weight management and overall health improvement.
 Ascension Saint Agnes bariatric surgeons and team members form strong bonds with our patients that begin with your first seminar, continue into all of your appointments preparing you for your bariatric surgery in Maryland, and provide support over the years to come.
 Our patients tell us they value the special ongoing relationship that comes from having a surgeon who knows you, your history, what causes you to struggle, and what makes you come alive.

 MBSAQIP Seal